 10 Common Myths About HR

-The people profession encompasses a wide range of responsibilities, so naturally there are some misconceptions about this important department.
+The people profession encompasses a wide range of responsibilities, so naturally, there are some misconceptions about HR and where their priorities lie.

-Check out the common myths that surround this integral part of every organisation…
+Check out the 10 common myths below that surround this integral part of every organisation.

 This myth seems to be perpetuated by poor HR practitioners and those who have had a bad experience with them.
 Some employees can feel that HR merely pays them lip service when listening to complaints, but that’s not how the process should be functioning.